evdoxiataka/ipme/README.md

-# Interactive Probabilistic Models Explorer (IPME)
+# Interactive Visualizations of Probabilistic Models
-This tool provides an interactive visual explorer for the probabilistc models' graphs and inference results.
-This tool requires that:
+This package provides interactive visualizations of probabilistc models' inherent uncertainty in the prior and posterior sample space.

+These visualizations are intented for interactive exploration of the *uncertainty* in Bayesian probabilistic models and enhancement of their interpretability.

+## Requirements
-* probabilistic models are expressed in a Probabilistic Programming Language (PPL), and
+* Probabilistic models are expressed in a Probabilistic Programming Language (PPL), and
-* a sample-based inference algorithm is used for the inference (e.g. MCMC).
+* A sample-based inference algorithm is used for the inference (e.g. MCMC).

-*IPME* is intented for interactive exploration of the *uncertainty* of Bayesian probabilistic models and enhancement of their interpretability.

-## IPME Input
+## Input
-IPME takes as an input a zip file in the *.npz* format.
+The visualizations provided by this package take as an input a zip file in the *.npz* format.
 This file contains a description of the model's structure and the inference results (MCMC samples) in a standardized form of a collection of npy arrays and metadata (in a json format).
 The [arviz_json](https://github.com/johnhw/arviz_json) package creates this standardized output of probabilistic models expressed in *PyMC3*.
 For more details about the standardization of the IPME input see *Taka et al. 2020*.